 “Decorated Bodies for the Eternal Life: Investigations of the Polychromy of funerary art from Roman Egypt” (2023-2024).
 This project is generously funded by Kirsten and Freddy Johansens Foundation.
 In this project, an extensive investigation is carried out on 14 Egyptian mummy decorations (primarily in the form of painted plaster busts) from the Roman period (1st to the 3rd century CE).
 The aim of the project is to establish the methods and materials used for their construction as well as their relation to the polychromy of Roman Imperial portraiture.

 “Gilded mummy masks from Roman Egypt” (2022-2024).
-As a part of the ArcHives project, funded by Carlsbergfondet Semper Ardens (CF18‑1110), six gilded mummy masks in the collections of the Ny Carlsberg Glyptotek are studied to identify the various materials used for their creation, including pigments, gilding, plaster, textiles, and adhesives.
+As a part of the ArcHives project, funded by Carlsbergfondet Semper Ardens (CF18‑1110), five gilded mummy masks in the collections of the Ny Carlsberg Glyptotek are studied to identify the various materials used for their creation, including pigments, gilding, plaster, textiles, and adhesives.
 The masks date to the period from the 1st century BCE to the 3rd century CE.
 The timelessness presented by these gilded mummy masks reflects Egypt’s profoundly conservative society, where the elite culture prioritised the continuity of the past.

 Images Anders Sune Berg Ⓒ the Ny Carlsberg Glyptotek.